showell/binary-search-experiment/readme.md

 computer **strongly** benefits from processing all 1000 elements sort of as a single unit of work.
-It's not a completely preposterous notion with modern computers, but it would be a big assumption if you decided to go with the second approach.
+It's not a completely preposterous notion with modern computers, but it would be a big assumption if you decided to go with the second approach purely for performance reasons.
+(There may be other legimitate reasons for the second approach, such as making it easier for the human to understand the algorithm.)

 My hypothesis is that there's a middle ground between 2 and 1000 in terms of granularity.